HCPC registrants, like other professions, have the right to take part in lawful industrial action

 - As always, the safety of patients and service users should be the foremost consideration

-We know that our registrants are committed healthcare professionals who work hard to meet their HCPC standards and also that, occasionally, concerns are raised about an individual’s ability to practise safe and effectively.
+We know that our registrants are committed healthcare professionals who work hard to meet their HCPC standards and also that, occasionally, concerns are raised about an individual’s ability to practise safely and effectively.

 In the event of a concern, the HCPC will, as we always do, consider each case and take into account the specific context, including the factors relevant to the environment in which the professional is working.
 We will also take account of any relevant information about resource, guidelines or protocols in place at the time.